yxqd/luban/docs/philosophy.rst

 and events, and their connections through attributes and also a controller.

-..
-In the next section, we will discuss to how to
+We could implement luban using xml or other languages, but we chose python 3 as its first and currently only implementation language because python 3 has great meta-programming support and because python is quite popular among data scientists/researchers, the original (and still the most important) target users of luban applications.

-.. program luban with python.
+In the next section, we will discuss how luban is implemented using python:
-.. next: :ref:`core-implementation-python`
+:ref:`core-python-impl`